Ponies

 to feed?

-Two main types of feed make
+Two main types of feed

-up the bulk of a ponies diet:
+make up the bulk of a ponies diet:

 Forage/roughage (e.g., hay and grass).
-Bricker Performance
+Bricker

-Ponies feeds Bermuda/grass hay.
+Performance Ponies feeds Bermuda/grass hay.

-Each pony is an individual and has slightly different
+Each pony is an individual and has slightly

-requirements, but there are some basic guidelines
+different requirements, but there are some

-to follow and the diet can be adjusted to suit the
+basic guidelines to follow and the diet can

-individual, depending on how he looks and behaves.
+on how he looks and behaves.

 HAY/GRASS

-- CONCENTRATES
+- CONCENTRATES |

 Resting

-horses and most ponies
+horses and most ponies |

 100%